cheerans/Microservices-Architecture/README.md

 What if a poor man buys a dog ?
 The poor man will be sent to jail!
 The dog will be handed over to the major man as damages.
 What will happen to the dog ?
 He will protect the major man's house.
 Now the poor man steals at major mans home and the dog chases him, the poor man is arrested and the dog gets share of big bones and is hailed as a hero!

 Poor man is Monolith architecture, Rich Major man is the Microservices architecture and the faithful dog is the Customer :) You can see that the only Happy scenario for a customer of a complex multi lot of users system to have a fast application, is to have microservices architecture, else the apllication will almost hang or have very slow response.
-I hope you like the concept.
+I hope you like the easy to remember concept.

 Microservices Architecture (Load balanced + High availability)
 =============================================================